 Associate Professor of Sociomedical Sciences

 |Rafael A. Lantigua, MD

 Assistant Professor of Nursing

 CECR’s off-campus home in Washington Heights, called the Columbia Community Partnership for Health (CCPH), is a unique and inviting, multipurpose space for conducting health research, health promotion activities, and research education and dissemination.
 CCPH offers free research, meeting and activity space to CUMC researchers and qualifying community stakeholders.CCPH features:

 - Health library

 - Computer lab

-- Audio/visual equipment, including Wi-Fi, laptops, desktops, projectors, LCD-screens, audio recorders with external microphones, and a two-way mirror for observational studies.
+- Audio/visual equipment, including free Wi-Fi, laptops, desktops, projectors, LCD-screens, audio recorders with external microphones, and a two-way mirror for observational studies.

 Physical Examination Room